Language-Research-Technology/ldaca-documentation/content/using-ldaca/ldaca-onboarding-process/index.md

 The LDaCA onboarding process is carried out collaboratively between LDaCA and the Data Steward.
 There are five broad steps to be followed; while the order of these steps is flexible, each step should be appropriately covered.

-1. Identifying relevant collections and initiating contact between LDaCA Data Stewards.
+1. Initiating contact between LDaCA and Data Stewards.
 2. Establishing a Work Plan.
 3. Determining the data governance and access conditions appropriate for this collection, and applying that in LDaCA.
 4. Preparing data for onboarding to LDaCA.